-Each party will ensure that a person with authority to settle the case attends the mediation.
-Before and during the scheduled mediation session(s), the parties and their representatives will exercise their best efforts to prepare for and engage in a meaningful and productive mediation.
+The parties shall ensure that appropriate representatives of each party, having authority to enter into a settlement, attend the mediation.
+Prior to and during the scheduled mediation session(s) the parties and their representatives shall, as appropriate to each party's circumstances, exercise their best efforts to prepare for and engage in a meaningful and productive mediation.